-- for acknowledging receipt of signals: - the hoisting of the "code pennant" (vertical red and white stripes) close up (meaning understood); - ii. the flashing of a succession of "T's" by signal lamp in the Morse code; - iii. the changing of heading to follow the aircraft.
+- for acknowledging receipt of signals: - i. the hoisting of the "code pennant" (vertical red and white stripes) close up (meaning understood); - ii. the flashing of a succession of "T's" by signal lamp in the Morse code; - iii. the changing of heading to follow the aircraft. - for indicating inability to comply: - i. the hoisting of the international flag "N" (a blue and white checkered square); - ii. the flashing of a succession of "N's" in the Morse code.